Dating app: Popular applications

-Online Dating
+Following Tinder's success, other companies released dating applications.

-After Tinder's success, many others tried creating their own dating applications and dating websites such as Match.Com created applications for convenience.
-ARC from Applause, a research group on app economy, conducted a research study in 2016 on how 1.5 million U.S. consumers rated 97 of the most popular dating apps.
-The research results indicated that only 11 apps scored 50 or greater (out of 100) with more than 10,000 reviews from the app store.
-These include: Jaumo, OkCupid, happn, SCRUFF by Perry Street, Moco by JNJ Mobile, GROWL by Initech, Skout, Qeep by Blue Lion mobile, MeetMe, Badoo, and Hornet.
-An app with a 50+ score was considered successful.
-Other popular applications like Bumble, Grindr, eHarmony, chamet and Match scored 40 or less.
-To ensure privacy for celebrities, Raya emerged as a membership-based dating app, allowing entrance only through referrals.
-In 2019 - Taimi that started out as an alternative to Grindr launched a first LGBTQI+ inclusive dating app.
-The ability to identify individuals with similar interests has given rise to a number of popular religious dating apps including the likes of Muzmatch (Muslim), Salams (Muslim), Upward (Christian), Christian Connection (Christian), JSwipe (Jewish) and JDate (Jewish).
-One of the more notable new apps in recent years is Michat in has been known to be useful in Indonesia and the rest of South East Asia.
+Raya was released in 2015 as a membership-based dating app, allowing entrance only through referrals, which was marketed as a dating app for celebrities.
+A number of dating apps have been created targeting adherents of particular religions seeking partners of the same religion, such as Muzmatch for Muslims, Christian Mingle, SALT, and Christian Connection for Christians, and JSwipe and JDate for Jews.

 VR Dating

 VR Dating is an application of Social VR where people can exist, collaborate, and perform various activities together.
 Virtual reality apps use virtual and augmented realities to make the dating experience more lifelike and more effective, as well as allow people to expand what is already possible in the world of online dating.

 There are several online platforms of VR Dating.
-VR dating app ‘Nevermet’, is the VR equivalent of Tinder, where people can search and find on dates.
+The VR dating app Nevermet is the VR equivalent of Tinder, where people can search and find on dates.
 However, instead of actual real-life pictures, users will update pictures of virtual selves and will be interacting with avatars rather than real faces.
-‘Flirtual,’ is a self-contained social VR app that serves to match users who then decide where and how to meet in VR.
-Flirtual hosts speed dating and social events in VR, which makes the dating experience more fun and intimate.
-‘Planet Theta’ is set to launch Valentine's Day in 2023, and is considered by some experts to be one of the most state-of-the-art VR dating platforms.
-Users could meet with the people they choose and go on an experience with them.
-They could take a walk through an enchanted forest, go grab a table at a bar, or have coffee over a game of cards.
+Flirtual is a self-contained social VR app that serves to match users who then decide where and how to meet in VR.
+Flirtual hosts speed dating and social events in VR.